-The Auditor will observe in the certified warehouse area at least one main aisle of 2.4 metres in width.
-This plus any other aisles must be marked and kept storage free.
-The Auditors observations should be consistent with the posted warehouse storage plan (C7).
+The Auditor's observations should be consistent with the posted warehouse storage plan (C7).

 If the certified warehouse area is less than 100 m2 an aisle of one metre must be maintained for access to fire protection equipment, exits and aisles.
 Racking can be used to denote aisles.